9 Reasons Why Travelling Alone Sucks In 2019

-Now don’t get us wrong travelling solo does have its benefits but after spending the whole of 2015 travelling the world this is by far the best way to do it.
+Now don’t get us wrong travelling solo does have its benefits but after spending the past four years travelling the world as a couple, this is by far the best way to do it.

-Here are nine reasons travelling as a couple is better than travelling solo.
+Here are 9 reasons travelling as a couple is better than travelling solo.

 1. You have no one to share your memories with